BlueHotDog/sails-migrations/README.md

 - up: determines what should be performed when you want to forward your database to this version.
 - down: should be the exact reverse of the up method, so, for example, if on the up phase you created a table, the down phase should delete that table.

-Each phase(up/down) should receive two parameters:
+Each phase (up/down) will receive two parameters:

 1. adapter - A thin wrapper around Sails adapter to provide better, more functional way, of working with migrations, see [Adapter](#adapter_api) for more info.
 2. done - callback